Recognized as one of Canada's Top 100 Employers (2017)

-Here are some of the reasons why Fidelity Canada was selected as one of Greater Toronto's Top Employers (2016):
+Here are some of the reasons why Fidelity Canada was selected as one of Canada's Top 100 Employers (2017) and Greater Toronto's Top Employers (2016):

-- Fidelity Canada lets everyone share in the company's success with profit-sharing, available to all employees, and offers a full suite of additional financial benefits, including signing bonuses for some, year-end bonuses for all and referral bonuses of up to $2,000
+- Fidelity Canada lets everyone share in the company's success with profit-sharing and offers a full suite of additional financial benefits, including signing bonuses for some, year-end bonuses for all and referral bonuses of up to $2,000

 At Fidelity, make sure you listen - and speak up